hediyeh-savari/hediyeh-savari.github.io/_pages/about.md

 <style>
     /* Apply margin to all paragraphs */ p {
-        margin-bottom: 40px; /* Adjust the value to set the desired space */ }
+        margin-bottom: 160px; /* Adjust the value to set the desired space */ }
 </style>

 <div style='text-align: justify;'>
  I am a Graduate Research Assistant specializing in <strong>Microelectromechanical Systems (MEMS)</strong> at the <a href="https://ut.ac.ir/en">University of Tehran</a>.
-My journey in academia began with my undergraduate studies in <strong>Electrical and Electronic Engineering</strong> at the <a href="https://www.iust.ac.ir/en">Iran University of Science and Technology</a>, where I conducted my undergraduate project under the guidance of <a href="https://www.linkedin.com/in/vahid-yazdanpanah-83a57231/">Prof. Yazdanpanah</a>, focusing on <strong>semiconductor lasers</strong>. kkkkkkkkk
+My journey in academia began with my undergraduate studies in <strong>Electrical and Electronic Engineering</strong> at the <a href="https://www.iust.ac.ir/en">Iran University of Science and Technology</a>, where I conducted my undergraduate project under the guidance of <a href="https://www.linkedin.com/in/vahid-yazdanpanah-83a57231/">Prof. Yazdanpanah</a>, focusing on <strong>semiconductor lasers</strong>. hhhhhhhhh
 </div>

 <div style='text-align: justify;'>